DellGEOS/HybridJumpstart/modules/module_2/2a_Cluster_AzSHCI_WAC.md

 10. Once changes have been successfully applied, click **Next: Clustering**

 ### Clustering ###
-With the network configured for the workshop environment, it's time to construct the local cluster.
+With the network configured for the jumpstart environment, it's time to construct the local cluster.

 1. At the start of the **Cluster** wizard, on the **Validate the cluster** page, click **Validate**.